aardappel/lobster/lobster/docs/source/implementation.md

 distribute a Lobster program to others, you will need to distribution files.
 These must be (including correct paths):

--   `default.lbc` (this is the Lobster bytecode file you obtain from compiling your program with the `-b` option).
+-   `default.lpak`.
+This is the Lobster pakfile file you obtain from compiling your program with the `-b` option, it includes:

+    -   The bytecode.

--   `shaders/default.materials` (these are the minimum shader definitions needed for to render anything).
+    -   `shaders/default.materials` (these are the minimum shader definitions needed for to render anything, and is implicitly loaded by `gl_window`).

--   `mypath/myfile.png` (for any file references in your Lobster code like `gl_loadtexture(”mypath/myfile.png”)` ).
+    -   Any other files/directories you have specified with `pakfile`, e.g:
+        `gl_loadtexture(pakfile ”mypath/myfile.png”)`. `pakfile` can prefix
+        filenames or directories (ending in `/`), in which case all files in the directory will (non-recursively) be added.
+When running with `--verbose` you can see what files are added/loaded from a pakfile, and which are loaded individually.

+-   Any files your code references that are not in the pakfile (e.g.
+    `gl_loadtexture(”mypath/myfile.png”)` ).

 Where you place these files depends on the platform, on Windows / Linux it is